lizihaoleo/Maze-Runner/README.md

 # Maze-Runner
-* An experience project to practice OOP and multiple algorithm
+* An experience project to practice OOP and multiple algorithms
-* Generate random maze and find the solution path using different algorithm
+* Generate random maze and find the solution path using different algorithms

 # Baisc Algorithm
 ## Maze generation
 A simple DFS with random selection at each step, it will walk through all cells in the m by n matrix grid, and at each step it will connect adjacency in random order.

-Here is the pesudo code:
+Here is the pseudo code:

 <pre><code>Initialze m * n grid of cells, each cells has 4 walls